-Finally, and most importantly, the notion of "participatory socialism" attempts to address the limits of social democracy, not only regarding the redefinition of property relations at the domestic level but also regarding the structure of global North-South inequalities as well as in terms of racial and gender divides.
+Finally, and most importantly, the notion of "participatory socialism" attempts to address the limits of social democracy, not only regarding the redefinition of property relations at the domestic level, but also regarding the structure of global North-South inequalities and in terms of racial and gender divides.

-As Paidipaty and Ramos-Pinto emphasize in their essay, the set of social-democratic policies implemented by Western countries over the 1950-1980 period largely ignored racial and gender issues, as well as the very unequal center-periphery relations between the richest countries (including the former colonial powers) and the poorest countries (including the newly independent countries) that were in place during this period.
-This is not saying that the reduction of inequality which took place in the North in the mid-20th century happened at the expense of South.
-If anything, colonial extraction was at a higher point in the 18th-19th centuries and in the early 20th century (when inequalities were at their highest levels in the North) than in the 1950-1980 period (when inequalities were their lowest levels in the North).
-The removal of colonial masters in the South came together with the removal of capitalist masters in the North, and there are strong reasons for this: first because these were to some extent the same masters, and next because imperialist competition between colonial powers largely contributed to the destruction of the proprietarian-colonial order between 1914 and 1945.
-However, it is critical to stress that the capitalist world system remained a very unequal and hierarchical center-periphery system during the 1950-1980 period, as well of course as during the 1980-2020 period.
-That is, the old colonial masters were removed, but Northern countries developed new neo-colonial patterns of domination in the context of center-periphery economic relations, including when they were ruled by social-democratic parties.
+This is fairly important, because the set of social-democratic policies implemented by Western countries over the 1950-1980 period largely ignored racial and gender issues, as well as the very unequal centerperiphery relations between the richest countries (including the former colonial powers) and the poorest countries (including the newly independent countries) that prevailed during this period.
+This is not to say that the reduction of inequality which took place in the North in the mid-20th century happened at the expense of the South.
+If anything, colonial extraction was at a higher point in the 18th-19th centuries and in the early 20th century (when inequalities were at their highest levels in the North) than in the 1950-1980 period (when inequalities were at their lowest levels in the North).
+The removal of colonial masters in the South came together with the removal of capitalist masters in the North, and there are strong reasons for this: first because they were to some extent the same masters, and next because imperialist competition between colonial powers largely contributed to the destruction of the proprietarian-colonial order between 1914 and 1945.
+However, it is critical to stress that the capitalist world-system remained a very unequal and hierarchical center-periphery system during the 1950-1980 period, as well as during the 1980-2020 period of course.
+That is, the old colonial masters were removed, but Northern countries developed new neo-colonial patterns of domination in the context of center-periphery economic relations, even when they were ruled by social-democratic parties.

-In their essay, Paidipaty and Ramos-Pinto rightly stress that the set of global institutions that was adopted in the aftermath of World War II was very much designed to fit the interest of dominant economic powers.
-For instance, the latter refused in 1947-1948 to pursue the project of an International Trade Organization when they realized that it might become too multilateral for their taste and could end up giving too much voice to countries like Brazil and India as compared to what they were ready to accept.
-In Capital and Ideology, I also stress that Western economic powers managed to instrumentalize global economic and financial institutions in order to impose "shock trade liberalization" to developing countries in the 1980s-1990s, which resulted into a large fall in domestic tax revenues and had a very negative impact on the process of state building in the global South.
-The process of financial liberalization, "free" capital flows and massive tax evasion that was put in place in recent decades under the leadership of rich countries (and especially European countries, sometime under the leadership of social-democrats, socialists, and labor governments) also had very damaging effects in the South, even more so than in the North.
+To a large extent, the set of global institutions that was adopted in the aftermath of World War II was very much designed to fit the interests of dominant economic powers.
+For instance, the latter refused in 1947-1948 to pursue the project of an International Trade Organization when they realized that it might become too multilateral for their taste and could end up giving a larger voice to countries like Brazil and India than they were prepared to accept.
+In Capital and Ideology, I also stress that Western economic powers managed to instrumentalise global economic and financial institutions to impose "shock trade liberalization" on developing countries in the 1980s-1990s, which resulted in a large fall in domestic tax revenues and had a very negative impact on the process of state-building in the global South.
+The process of financial liberalization, "free" capital flows and massive tax evasion that has been implemented in recent decades under the leadership of rich countries-notably European countries, at times under the leadership of social-democrat governments- also had very damaging effects in the South, even more so than in the North.